apluslms/aplus-manual/m07_admin/02_settings.rst

 submissions are unofficial and their points are ignored.
 The submissions are stored in the database and the student may view the feedback.

-**Lifesupport time**: after this, the model answers are not visibile for students.
+**Lifesupport time**: after this, the model answers are not visible to students.

-**Archive time** is used to prevent exercise submissions at a certain time.
+**Archive time** is used to prevent all exercise submissions after a certain time.
 This is relevant for unofficial submissions.

 Chronologically, the times should be set as follows: